 Yes, absolutely.
 After chilling, sometimes I roll the cookie dough into balls and freeze them in a large zipped-top bag.
 Then I bake them straight from the freezer, keeping them in the oven for an extra minute.
 This way you can bake just a couple of cookies whenever the craving hits.
 (The chewy chocolate chip cookie craving is a hard one to ignore.)

-If you’re curious about freezing cookie dough, here’s my How to Freeze Cookie Dough page.
+If you’re curious about freezing cookie dough, here’s my How to Freeze Cookie Dough page (with video tutorial).

 In Short, Here Are the Secrets to Soft & Chewy Chocolate Chip Cookies: